z3y50n/synacor-challenge/README.md

 # Virtual Machine for the [Synacor Challenge](https://challenge.synacor.com/)

-Goal is to find all codes while building the given architecture.
+Goal is to find all 8 codes while building the given architecture.

 Codes so far:
 * bTHAEEZpRSuq
 * BGGODvjUwItF
 * EgCtJzCyATvJ
+* MMEVRByuOPXf